33 Brilliant Ways to Save Money at Home

 Replace Your Cabin Air Filter

 A clogged cabin air filter can damage your car’s blower motor and cause your AC to run longer and harder in the summer.
 Cabin air filters are easy to access and replace and you’ll save about $30 by doing it yourself.
-It’s one of at least 100 car maintenance tasks you can do on your own.

 Buy a replacement cabin air filter at any auto parts store and ask the clerk to print out the installation instructions.
 Cabin air filters are usually located in the air ducts behind the glove box in late model vehicles.

 However, some car makers locate them in the cowling or console area.
 Just remove the access covers and slide out the old filter.
 Note the direction of the airflow arrows so you can install the new filter in the proper orientation.
 Then reinstall the covers and you’re done.
-See how to remove and replace your cabin air filter here.

 Repurpose Used Furniture